 The highly competitive wireless headphone market is expanding with a new product called Realme Buds Air 2 Neo.
-These new earbuds not only offer long battery life but also deliver extra durability and surprisingly an active noise cancelling technology.
+These new earbuds not only offer long battery life but also deliver the extra durability and surprisingly an active noise cancelling technology.

 How did these seemingly likeable headphones from Realme do in the test and do they have any major flaws at all?